davecyli/css535-project/README.md

 - Pixi is a package management tool for developers and allows developers to install libraries and applications in a reproducible way.

 ## Installing Pixi
+Run this script in a command prompt
 ```
 powershell -ExecutionPolicy ByPass -c "irm -useb https://pixi.sh/install.ps1 | iex"
 ```

 ## Building the test main.cpp
-From within the project root directory
+From within the project root directory:
 ```
 pixi run start
 ```
+This will configure, build and execute from within a reproducable environment.
+> There are plans to include OpenCV to the list of dependencies.

 ## Rerun
-A multimodal data logger and visualizer
+Rerun is a multimodal data logger and visualizer.
+This will accelerate the way we observe and analyze our data

 ## Setting up Rerun
-### Web Browser
-Open this in a web browser : https://rerun.io/viewer

 ### Command Line
 - Navigate to assets at this link https://github.com/rerun-io/rerun/releases/
-- Download the executable `rerun-cli-0.22.1-x86_64-pc-windows-msvc.exe` or similar
+- Download the executable `rerun-cli-0.22.1-x86_64-pc-windows-msvc.exe` or similar to a folder such as `C:\\bin`
 - Rename executable to `rerun.exe`
-- Add path of folder or exe to windows environment path
+- Add path of folder or exe to windows environment path for example `C:\\bin`